 Stay in your home for now.
 You may not qualify for assistance if you abandon your property.

 Take action.
 Ask for help immediately.
 Delays only reduce your options.
 Your mortgage company is typically your first source for help and information.

 NOTE: IMPORTANT GOVERNMENT DISCLOSURE: The brokerage is not associated with the government, and our service is not approved by the government or your lender.
 Even if you accept this offer and use our service, your lender may not agree to change your loan.

-This entry was posted on Monday, April 2nd, 2012 and is filed under Real Estate Articles from Jenna Thuening.
+This entry was posted on Monday, April 2nd, 2012 and is filed under MN foreclosure timeline from Jenna Thuening.

 Jenna Thuening Certified Distressed Property Expert on helping homeowners understand the Minnesota foreclosure timeline

 Eden Prairie MN 55334